molloy-lab/ck-phylo-workshop/day1/activityD.md

 Activity D (Optional): Evaluate pseudolikelihood and check goodness of fit
 ===

 Lastly, let's evaluate the estimated tree by computing pseudolikelihood with [PhyloNetworks](https://crsl4.github.io/PhyloNetworks.jl/latest/).
-The pseudolikelihoodfunction computes the expected quartet concordance factors (qCFs) under the model species tree as well as the observed qCFs in the input gene trees.
-Thus, we can also check goodness of fit.
+The pseudolikelihood function computes the expected quartet concordance factors (CFs) under the model species tree as well as the observed quartet CFs in the input gene trees; thus, goodness of fit can also be evaluated.

 0. Remove the quartet support from the TREE-QMC tree e.g.
 ```